zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 Result: Under the null hypothesis (no treatment effect), we’d observe a difference of at least +20% about 0.6%(StatKey shows 1%) of the time.
 That is really rare!
 Instead, we will conclude the data provide strong evidence there is a treatment effect: reminding students before a purchase that they could instead spend the money later on something else lowers the chance that they will continue with the purchase.

 ## Confidence Interval
+- Population Proportion (p): This is the proportion of the entire city's population that supports the new public transportation system.
+Suppose that, in the entire city, 60,000 people support it.

+- p = (Number of supporters in the entire population) / (Total population)
+- p = 60,000 / 100,000
+- p = 0.60 (or 60%)

+- So, the population proportion "p" is 0.60 or 60%, meaning 60% of the entire population supports the new transportation system.

+- Sample Proportion (p̂): You randomly select 500 residents and ask them if they support the new transportation system.
+Out of the 500 respondents, 300 say they support it.

+- p̂ = (Number of supporters in the sample) / (Total sample size)
+- p̂ = 300 / 500
+- p̂ = 0.60 (or 60%)

+- The sample proportion "p̂" is also 0.60 or 60%, indicating that 60% of the sampled residents support the new transportation system.

 1. In Statistic, parameters of the population are often estimated based on the sample
 2. Don’t know entire population -> draw a sample -> estimate parameters of the population